 Format Description Normal Font Font used throughout this manual.
 Emphasis Font Font used for parameter names and the first time a new term is introduced.
-Cross Reference When viewing the PDF version of the manual, clicking on a blue cross reference jumps you to referenced section of the manual.
-HTML Reference When viewing the PDF version of the manual, clicking on a red cross reference opens your default web browser to the referenced section of the AMCI website if you have Internet access.
+Cross Reference When viewing the PDF version of the manual, clicking on a blue cross ree ence jumps you to referenced section of the manual.
+HTML Reference When viewing the PDF version of the manual, clicking on a red cr opens your default web browser to the referenced section of the A if you have Internet access.